nibau/Unreal-Qt-project-generator/README.md

   <li>5 different build and launch targets, which are included in the Visual Studio project file (Debug game, Development Editor, Shipping, etc...)</li>
 </ul>

+For the standalone (no editor) targets to work, you have to make sure your content is cooked (via commandline https://docs.unrealengine.com/latest/INT/Engine/Deployment/Cooking/index.html or by launching the game externally from within the editor)

 For more information and a tutorial how to setup QtCreator see this post: https://forums.unrealengine.com/showthread.php?59458-TOOL-Tut-WIN-Unreal-Qt-Creator-Project-Generator-(v0-1-Beta)